ttmarkka/mlbootstrap/README.md

 This Python class aims to make this process automatic, while providing a **method for generating a plot**.
 Intended to be used with [sklearn](https://scikit-learn.org/stable/).

-Includes functionality appropriate for **times series** data, where splitting data into training and testin is done in a time-ordered manner.
+Includes functionality appropriate for **times series** data, where splitting data into training and testing is done in a time-ordered manner.

 ![image](/image/LR.png)